JustABearOz/PoshColor/README.md

 ## Themes
-There are currently 3 themes that come with PSColorizer
+There are currently 3 themes that come with PSColorizer.
-* Default, a theme that uses named console colors
-* DefaultHighColor, a theme that uses RGB values

 ### Included themes
 |Theme Name| Description|